Cat Care for Life – a lifelong Partnership of Care for your cat

-Whether your cat has come from a rescue organisation, a breeder, a friend, or from some other source, it will already have become an integral part of your home and family.
+Whether your cat has come from a homing centre, a breeder, a friend, or from some other source, it will already have become an integral part of your home and family.
 Cats are special for many different reasons – for the affection they show, for their independent nature, for their cleanliness, for their companionship, for their appealing nature and for their elegance and gracefulness.
 CatCareforLife aims to enhance the unique bond between you and your cat, by encouraging you to think long-term about what is needed to maintain your cat in the best possible health.

 As an owner, you have a huge impact on the health and wellbeing of your cat.
 By undertaking routine preventive healthcare, through all stages – from kittens through to old age – you can ensure your cat stays as healthy as possible.
 You can also prevent problems arising or maximise the chance of early detection of any illness, when much more can be done.